apple/foundationdb/documentation/sphinx/source/authorization.rst

 ============

 :ref:`Multi-tenant <multi-tenancy>` database implies a couple of new concepts that did not previously exist in FoundationDB.
-The first is the concept of privilege levels: we have clients whose typical workload is limited to accessing a tenant keyspace.
+The first is the concept of privilege levels: we have *data-plane clients* whose typical workload is limited to accessing a tenant keyspace.
-On the other hand, we have *administrators* who may read or update cluster-wide configurations through system keyspaces.
+On the other hand, we have *control-plane clients* or *administrators* who may read or update cluster-wide configurations through system keyspaces.
 These operations also include creation and deletion of tenants.
 The second is access control: with multiple tenant keyspaces, it comes naturally that we would want to restrict database access of a client to a subset of them.

 Privilege Levels
 ----------------

-Authorization feature extends FoundationDB's existing TLS policy to distinguish administrators from data clients, making TLS configuration a prerequisite for enabling authorization.
+Authorization feature extends FoundationDB's existing TLS policy to distinguish administrators from data-plane clients, making TLS configuration a prerequisite for enabling authorization.
 There are only two privilege levels: *trusted* versus *untrusted* clients.
-Trusted clients are authorized to perform any operation that pre-authorization FoundationDB clients used to do, including accessing the system keyspace.
+Trusted clients are authorized to perform any operation that pre-authorization FoundationDB clients used to perform, including those accessing the system keyspace.
 Untrusted clients may only request what is necessary to access tenant keyspaces for which they are authorized.
 Untrusted clients are blocked from accessing anything in the system keyspace or issuing management operations that modifies the cluster in any way.

-In order to be considered a trusted client, a client needs to be :ref:`configured with a valid chain of X.509 certificates and keys <enable-TLS>`, and its certificate chain must be trusted by the server.
+In order to be considered a trusted client, a client needs to be :ref:`configured with a valid chain of X.509 certificates and keys <configuring-tls>`, and its certificate chain must be trusted by the server.
-If the server was configured with trusted IP subnets, i.e. run with one or more ``--trusted-subnet-SUBNET_NAME`` followed by a CIDR block decribing the subnet, then the client's IP as seen from the server must also belong to one of the subnets.
+If the server was configured with trusted IP subnets, i.e. run with one or more ``--trusted-subnet-SUBNET_NAME`` followed by a CIDR block describing the subnet, then the client's IP as seen from the server must additionally belong to one of the subnets.

-Choosing to respond with empty certificate chain during `client authentication <https://www.rfc-editor.org/rfc/rfc5246#section-7.4.6>`_, or not belonging to the trusted subnet marks the client as untrusted.
+Choosing to respond with empty certificate chain during `client authentication <https://www.rfc-editor.org/rfc/rfc5246#section-7.4.6>`_, or not belonging to one of the trusted subnets marks the client as untrusted.

-.. note:: Presenting a bad or untrusted certificate chain causes the server to break the connection and eventually throttle the client.
+.. note:: Presenting a bad or untrusted certificate chain causes the server to break the client connection and eventually throttle the client.
           It does not let the client connect untrusted.

 Access Control